LizSat/hardware/README.md

 # LizSat Hardware

-Hardware files por the LizSat project.
+Hardware files for the LizSat project.
 Including schematics, models for 3d printing, etc.